lazariv/hpc-compendium/doc.zih.tu-dresden.de/README.md

 ### Mark Placeholders

-Stick to the Unix rules on optional and required arguments, and selection of item sets.
+Stick to the Unix rules on optional and required arguments, and selection of item sets:

 * `<required argument or value>`
 * `[optional argument or value]`